-As a psychotherapist, Dr. Coughlin has developed many specialty skills, each arising out of personal interest (substance use disorders and gifted issues) or professional needs (trauma and parental alienation).
-These areas include but are not limited to: collaborative process, family therapy, adolescent treatment, substance addictions, behavioral addictions, gifted issues, treatments for PTSD, family mediation, Guardian ad Litem investigations, parenting coordination, substance use disorder, and mental health evaluations.
+As a psychotherapist, Dr. Coughlin has developed many specialty skills.
+These areas include but are not limited to: adolescent and adult counseling, family therapy, parenting education, reunification therapy, substance addictions, behavioral addictions, gifted issues, treatments for PTSD, family mediation, Guardian ad Litem investigations, parenting coordination, substance use disorder, and mental health evaluations.

 As an evaluator, Dr. Coughlin combines knowledge gleaned from psychological testing, collateral references, professional consultations, and individual interviews to provide an objective overview of the individual’s mental health status and/or substance use pattern.
 The evaluation process typically includes testing, 2-3 interviews, and consultations with other professionals.
 The exit interview includes the opportunity to have the results explained and discussed with the client.
 Most reports include treatment recommendations.
-When evaluations are requested related to family court matters, recommendations may be made for time sharing and parenting plans.
-When an individual suffers from a disorder which limits time sharing with children, Dr. Coughlin will outline “a way back,” recommending milestones in recovery which enable a return to active parenting.
+When evaluations are requested related to family court matters, recommendations may be made for timesharing and parenting plans.
+When an individual suffers from a disorder which limits time sharing with children, Dr. Coughlin will outline “a way back,” recommending milestones for stabilization which enable a return to active parenting.

 For details regarding her professional history, education, credentials and association memberships, please refer to Dr. Coughlin’s Curriculum Vitae.

 John Hornbeck was born and raised in St. Petersburg, Florida.
 He went to high school, college, and law school in St. Pete.
 John graduated from Keswick Christian High School, University of South Florida, and Stetson University College of Law.
 While at USF on a full scholarship, John was able to graduate with a Bachelor’s degree in only three years, while also working in the academic advising office.